-Mostly known for their experiments with so called “new old stock” versions of historic mechanisms, the Swiss-based brand has recently presented a whole new collection of compact wristwatches designed for ladies.
-Called Armand Nicolet LL9, the new line is currently available in five variations featuring different combinations of materials, textures, and colors.
+Mostly known for their experiments with so-called “new old stock” versions of historic mechanisms, Armand Nicolet has recently presented a whole new collection of compact wristwatches designed for ladies.
+Called Collection LL9, the line is currently available in five variations featuring different combinations of materials, textures, and colors.
 Yet, it is the beautiful LL9 ref.
 9653A-AN-P953BC8 that seems to feature the most balanced, aesthetically pleasing exterior.

 Apparently, Armand Nicolet -a brand that specializes in taking NOS calibers apart, refinishing them and, often, upgrading to higher specs- has a stock of their own and is willing to risk the mechanisms for this collection.

 The Swiss watchmaker plans to limit the timekeeper’s production to only 500 pieces, which doesn’t make it super exclusive, but at least greatly diminishes chances of you (or your spouse) meeting another lady wearing the same timepiece.